pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/20_Multihref.md

 ### Basic Usage

-The code below is responsible for showing the list of elements types related to the multihref.
+The code below is responsible for showing the list of elements types related to the 1:n relation editable (`multihref`).

 <div class="code-section">